 - 1. All facilities shall have multiple mechanisms available for youth to privately report incidents including: - a.
 Filling out and submitting a grievance form (Attachment L); - b.
 Telling any DCFS staff member, including a teacher, counselor, case manager, probation/parole officer, medical staff, mental health staff, PREA Compliance Manager, or any other trusted adult; - c.
 Calling the PREA Coordinator on a toll-free number; - d.
 Writing a letter, at the facility's expense, to the PREA Coordinator.
 Facility staff shall not unseal any correspondence to the PREA Coordinator.
 This correspondence is to be mailed without disturbance.
 Further, this mail may be sent out without a return address. - e.
-Submitting an incident report online at: http://dcfs.nv.gov/Programs/JJS/ProgramsOffice/. - f.
+Submitting an incident report online at: http://dcfs.nv.gov/Programs/JJS/PREAHome/. - f.
 Calling the designated external reporting contact. - 2.
-Youth shall have reasonable and confidential access to their attorneys or other legal representation and reasonable access to parents or legal guardians. - 3.
-The Superintendent or designee shall ensure all hotline numbers are accessible to youth as well as privacy to make a call. - 4.
+Facility staff shall meet one-on-one with any youth wanting to verbally report a sexual abuse or sexual harassment allegation.
+This allegation shall be documented on the PREA Youth Report (Form A) (Attachment N). - 3.
+Facility and investigative staff shall use trauma-informed care methods when interacting with alleged youth victims, including showing empathy, understanding the youth may have experienced past trauma, explaining the process to them, and letting them know their allegation will be treated seriously. - 4.
+Youth shall have reasonable and confidential access to their attorneys or other legal representation and reasonable access to parents or legal guardians. - 5.
+The Superintendent or designee shall ensure all hotline numbers are accessible to youth as well as privacy to make a call. - 6.
 Staff shall accept reports made verbally, in writing, anonymously, or from a third party.
-Youth are not required to document their report in writing. - 5.
-If a youth writes a grievance, only assigned staff who handle grievances for the facility shall read the grievance.
+Youth are not required to document their report in writing.

-- 6. There is no time limit imposed on youth in reporting sexual abuse or sexual harassment. - 7.
-Staff shall immediately report any knowledge, suspicion, or information they receive regarding an incident of sexual abuse or sexual harassment and comply with mandatory child abuse reporting laws per NRS 432B.220. - Staff who do not feel comfortable reporting to their designated supervisor may report to the Superintendent, PREA Coordinator, or the Deputy Administrator of Residential Services.
-Staff who do not feel comfortable reporting to any individual listed may report through the agency online PREA report form. - 8.
-Staff are required to fully cooperate and participate in any investigation that is being conducted internally.
+- 7. If a youth writes a grievance, only assigned staff who handle grievances for the facility shall read the grievance. - 8.
+There is no time limit imposed on youth in reporting sexual abuse or sexual harassment. - 9.
+Staff shall immediately report any knowledge, suspicion, or information they receive regarding an incident of sexual abuse or sexual harassment and comply with mandatory child abuse reporting laws per NRS 432B.220. - a.
+Staff who do not feel comfortable reporting to their designated supervisor may report to the Superintendent, PREA Coordinator, or the Deputy Administrator of Residential Services.
+Staff who do not feel comfortable reporting to any individual listed may report through the agency online PREA report form. - 10.
+Staff are required to fully cooperate and participate in any investigation being conducted internally.
 Failure to do so may result in disciplinary action up to and including termination per NAC 284.650.